arungudelli/python.shiksha/content/en/tips/How-do-I check-if-a-list-is-empty.md

 You may be in an Hackathon or in a live coding test and you are given a data structure test where you are asked to perform different operations such as loop, conditionals, error handling, and lots more.

-I'll explain how you can quickly **check if a python list is empty** in this article
+I'll explain how you can quickly **check if a Python list is empty** in this article

-## List in python
+## List in Python

-In python a list is made by enclosing elements in square brackets `[]` and separating them with commas and they are quite are useful for storing multiple elements in a single variable.
+In Python a list is made by enclosing elements in square brackets `[]` and separating them with commas and they are quite are useful for storing multiple elements in a single variable.

 ## Why check if a list is empty in Python?